XoRa-Ki/pds/README.md

 This is a simulation, by so the goal is not to play it but moreso to let it play itself.

-(I'm creating this because I got the idea but I don't think I will actually commit on this project until September at least)
+(30 December 2023 and I will finally start this project in the next month, yay !)